AI · Regulatory · Cross-border

 Frequently asked.

 No. GMA does not provide legal compliance advice.
 Risk-tier classification is a legal-compliance question handled by client's counsel and EU-based AI-compliance specialists.
-GMA rebuilds the commercial layer that operates inside the compliance posture counsel has established.
+GMA rebuilds the website, offer, proof, and follow-up that operates inside the compliance posture counsel has established.

 Yes.
 The Act covers limited-risk and minimal-risk systems with transparency obligations even where high-risk classification does not apply.
 General-purpose AI models have their own provisions.
 Counsel determines tier; GMA handles commercial-layer alignment to whichever tier applies.